kizitonwose/CountryPickerView/README.md

   ```swift
     func closeButtonNavigationItem(in countryPickerView: CountryPickerView) -> UIBarButtonItem?
   ```
-  **Note:** Any `target` or `action` associated with this button will be overridden as this button's sole purpose is to close the internal view controller.
+  **Note:** Any `target` or `action` associated with this button will be replaced as this button's sole purpose is to close the internal view controller.

 - Desired position for the search bar.
   ```swift